 (2) Narrow Down Wheel Size Based on Inseam

-Using your child’s inseam, find the one or two wheel size categories they fall into.
+Using your child’s inseam, find the one or two bike wheel size categories they fall into.
 In general, as long as your child’s inseam is appropriate for the bike, it’s better to buy a larger wheel size.
 Larger wheels have more stability and allow more room for growth.

 (3) Find the Perfect Seat Height (Using Child’s Inseam and Riding Ability)